leoMurtha/WBCS18002/README.md

 **Show Airport Informations**
 ----
-  Returns **all carriers operating at a specific airport** and related statistics on a specific month and year or lastest.
+  Returns **all carriers operating at a specific airport** and related statistics on a specific month and year.
+If case neither the year or the month are specify, the default will be the most recent date.

 * **URL**

 `/airports/:id`